COVID-19 cases climb by 6

 All are self-isolating.

-This brings the total number of confirmed cases to 285 since March, with 47 cases active, Algoma Public Health says.
+This brings the total number of confirmed cases to 310 since March.
+Forty-nine cases are active, Algoma Public Health says.